This article is excerpted from Introducing Data Science. Save 39% on Introducing Data Science with code 15dzamia at manning.com.

 Suppose that you have made a world-class soccer prediction application on Hadoop, and you want to allow others to use the predictions made by your application.
 However, you have no idea of the architecture or technology of everyone keen on using your predictions.
 Service tools excel here by exposing big data applications to other applications as a service.
 Data scientists sometimes need to expose their models through services.
 The best known example is the REST service were REST stands for representational state transfer.
 It is often used to feed websites with data.

 Do you want everybody to have access to all of your data?
 If so, you probably need to have fine-grained control over the access to data but don’t want to manage this on an application- by-application basis.
 Big data security tools allow you to have central and fine-grained control over access to the data.
+It could be important to you and any businesses that you own to keep your data as secure as possible so that no one will be able to gain any unwanted access to your files.
+Companies similar to Secure Data Technologies will be able to offer you the relevant management services to ensure that your files have the relevant security placed on them so they are kept confidential to you.
 Big data security has become a topic in its own right, and data scientists will usually only be confronted with it as a data consumer, seldom will they implement the security themselves.